gitlabhq/gitlabhq/doc/api/issue_links.md

 ## Create an issue link

-Creates a two-way relation between an issue to another.
-Users must have write access on both issues in order to succeed.
+Creates a two-way relation between two issues.
+User must be allowed to update both issues in order to succeed.

 ```
 POST /projects/:id/issues/:issue_iid/links